noman13bd/WhatsAppTextAndImageBlurExtension/README.md

 ## Usage

-1. Open Settings: Click on the extension's options or go to `chrome-extension://<extension_id>/options.html`
+1. Access Settings
+    - Click on the extension icon in the Chrome toolbar
+    - In the popup that appears, click the "Open Settings" button
-2. Select Preferences: Choose to blur only text, only images, or both
+    - This will open a settings page where you can configure whether to blur only text, only images, or both

+2. Select Preferences
+    - Choose your blur preferences in the settings page
+    - Save your settings

-3. Save and Refresh: After saving, refresh WhatsApp Web to apply the changes
+3. Save and Refresh
+    - After saving, refresh WhatsApp Web to apply the changes